mhaseebtariq/data-scientist-demystified/README.md

 ### Explaining Model
 Like mentioned before in some contexts it is really important to explain the model output.
 Imagin the level of confidence the operations analyst will have if she's presented with the explanation of the sales forecast in the following manner:

 ![Model Explanation](./model-explanation.jpg)

 * The different colours explain the contribution of different predictors in the forecast

 #### What is required from our data scientist
-* Familiarity with visualisation tools and technologies
+* Familiarity with visualisation tools and techniques
 * Knowledge of Game theory

 ### Monitoring Model
 We have a useable forecasting model.
 Now it's time to make sure that the forecasts made by the model are accurate, stable, and reliable.
 To achieve that, it is really important to set some benchmarks first.
+Now the data scientist needs to develop some monitoring mechanisms that would raise alarms if and when the model produces unstable, inaccurate, or unreliable output.

 #### What is required from our data scientist
 * Familiarity with advanced visualisation, monitoring, and dashboarding tools